sjentsch/lsjDocs/Ch11/Ch11_tTest_03.rst

 | *t* = (*X̄*\ :sub:`1` – *X̄*\ :sub:`2`) / SE

 We just need to figure out what this standard error estimate actually is.
-This is a bit trickier than was the case for either of the two tests we’ve looked at so far, so we need to go through it a lot more carefully to understand how it works.
+Thit is a bit trickier than was the case for either of the two tests we have looked at so far, so we need to go through it a lot more carefully to understand how it works.

 A “pooled estimate” of the standard deviation